techbire/flashcard-saas/README.md

    yarn build
    ```

-2. **Deploy to Vercel**
+2. **Deploy to Netlify**

-   For Vercel, you can directly connect your GitHub repository and configure deployment settings in the Vercel dashboard.
+   You can directly connect your GitHub repository and configure deployment settings in the Netlify dashboard.